Whether you’re new to the Triangle or a long-timer, check out these free walking tours of Chapel Hill.

 It’s an easy walk.
 Wheelchairs are welcome.

-In the first few months of Free Walking Tours of Chapel Hill, there were tour-goers from 17 different towns and cities in North Carolina, 20 different states in the United States, and 16 different countries.
+There have been tour-goers from more than 17 different towns and cities in North Carolina, 20 different states in the United States, and 16 different countries.
+There have even been some from Duke.

 More Walking Tours in the Triangle

-Check out our huge list of free walking tours in the Triangle, or look at a few of them here:
+Check out our list of FREE walking tours in the Triangle, or look at a few upcoming walking tours here: